powerhome/oss-guide/docs/publishing/blog.md

 ## Step 1: Consider the Reader

-Many of our blog posts announce new open source projects.
 Before you start writing anything, answer these questions:

  - Who is the audience for this post?
  - What makes your project interesting to others?